-As part of Drive C2X, the German state of Hessen and the city of Frankfurt are working with several automakers, Tier 1 suppliers, and communication companies on a fouryear test involving vehicles and road side units with wireless communication capabilities.
-The project involves the testing of carto-x communication, which includes V2V and V2I communication.
+As part of Drive C2X, the German state of Hessen and the city of Frankfurt worked with several automakers, Tier 1 suppliers, and communication companies on a four-year test involving vehicles and road side units with wireless communication capabilities.
+The project involved the testing of car-to-x communication, which includes V2V and V2I communication.

 The project, which started in 2008 and was planned to run for four years, is called Safe and Intelligent Mobility Test Germany (sim^{TD}).
-The project has a €53 million budget, €30 million of which is being paid by the German government (TN 2012).
-In addition to the €53 million, the project is further supported with infrastructure investment from German government agencies and the state of Hessen.
+The project had a \in 53 million budget, \in 30 million of which was paid by the German government (TN 2012).
+In addition to the \in 53 million, the project was further supported with infrastructure investment from German government agencies and the state of Hessen.
 The technology used in the project is based on the wireless local area network (WLAN) standard 802.11p and 802.11b/g (DRIVE C2X 2012).
 Other communications technologies are also integrated into the system, such as Universal Mobile Telecommunications System (UMTS) and GPRS.

-The project is headed up by Daimler and other private-sector partners include Audi, BMW, Bosch, Continental, Deutsche Telekom, Ford, Opel, and Volkswagen.
-Automaker partners are providing equipped vehicles for the testing, with Ford providing 20 S-Max models (TN 2012).
-Research partners include Fraunhofer-Gesellschaft, German Research Center for Artificial Intelligence.
-Technical University of Berlin, Munich University of Technology, Saarland University of Applied Sciences, and University of Würzburg.
-Public-sector partners include the Federal Ministry of Transport, Building, and Urban Affairs, the Federal Ministry of Education and Research, the Federal Ministry of Economics and Technology, the Hessen State Office for Road and Transport, and the City of Frankfurt (sim^{TD} 2012).
+The project was headed up by Daimler and other private-sector partners included Audi, BMW, Bosch, Continental, Deutsche Telekom, Ford, Opel, and Volkswagen.
+Automaker partners provided equipped vehicles for the testing.
+For example, Ford provided 20 S-Max models (TN 2012).
+Research partners included Fraunhofer-Gesellschaft, German Research Center for Artificial Intelligence, Technical University of Berlin, Munich University of Technology, Saarland University of Applied Sciences, and University of Würzburg.
+Public-sector partners included the Federal Ministry of Transport, Building, and Urban Affairs, the Federal Ministry of Education and Research, the Federal Ministry of Economics and Technology, the Hessen State Office for Road and Transport, and the City of Frankfurt (sim^{TD} 2013).

-The vision for sim^{TD} is to enhance road safety, improve traffic efficiency, and integrate value-added services.
-Applications being tested include (TN 2012):
+The vision for sim^{TD} was to create a system that could enhance road safety, improve traffic efficiency, and integrate value-added services.
+Applications tested under the project included (TN 2012):